From: Philip St. George, thenorthbaybay.ca staff

-North Bay citizens are asked to avoid both campuses as the two schools war, and while neither side was willing to say exactly how long the conflict would last, both presidents were confident it would be a short one.
+North Bay citizens are asked to avoid both campuses as the two schools war, and while neither side is willing to say exactly how long the conflict will last, both presidents are confident it will be a short one.

 “Thanks to the aviation program, we’ve got planes,” says President Burton.
 “Thanks to the technician programs we have cars, boats, and motorcycles.
 I mean, what’s Nipissing going to do?
 Gender Studies us to death?!”